stephengodderidge/mountain-bikers-club/README.md

 - The DNS is managed on Cloudflare.
 - The map tiles come from OpenTopoMap.

+## Privacy
+When I started to code websites in 1998, we were used to listen to people's feedbacks.
+This is the web I love.
+I am not going to install any script that do statistics.

 # Support
 The hosting on Heroku and AWS S3 are not free and I code this app during my free time.
+Having ads on the website is not an option.
 If you want to support the development of the app, you can send me some money via Buy Me A Coffee.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/cedeber)